Skip to main content

 computer science mathematics logic rewriting systems relations formal systems

-In the process of simplifying lambda expressions, we match the redex with one of these rules and produce a new expression:
+In simplifying lambda expressions, we match the redex with one of these rules and produce a new expression.
+This chapter covers the most typical reduction rules in lambda calculus and a few more advanced ones used in extended versions.

-1. $\beta$-reduction: This is the most common reduction rule in lambda calculus.
-It is used to apply a function to an argument (function application) by replacing the formal parameter with the actual argument, essentially removing one layer of abstraction.
-The rule is defined as follows:
+Beta reduction is the most fundamental reduction rule, driving the core evaluation logic in lambda calculus.
+It applies a function to an argument (function application) by replacing the formal parameter with the actual argument, essentially removing one layer of abstraction.

 $$ (\lambda x. \ T) \ U \implies T[x := U] $$